doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 #.
 Server prepares a message for the IoT device and signs it.
 #.
 Server makes a two-factor authentication request to Neustar TDI with the prepared message.
 #.
 Neustar TDI verifies the server's identity and responds with Neustar TDI's signature for the message.
 #.
-Server then re-signs the message with the shared Project key.
+Server then re-signs the message with the shared Fleet key.
 #.
 Server sends the message with the two signatures to the IoT device.
 #.
 IoT device verifies **BOTH** signatures.